Asian Lady Beetleadmin

 Controlling lady beetles using do-it-yourself methods is not the most effective solution in most cases and treatments contain pesticides that can be harmful to people and pets if they are misused or mixed improperly.
 At Wil-Kil Pest Control, our pest control technicians are highly trained on all methods of eliminating beetles.

 How soon can you get here?

 At Wil-Kil Pest Control, our goal is to help you in the shortest time possible, with the least inconvenience to you, while resolving your lady beetle problems in the most cost effective manner.
-We make every effort to be with you the same or very next day.
+Your Wil-Kil technician is 100% committed to helping you as soon as possible.